istrate/rhce_rhel_8/sample_exam_2/assignments.md

 - ansible5.hl.local – managed host

 There are a couple of requirements that should be met before proceeding further:
 - ansible-control.hl.local server has passwordless SSH access to all managed servers (using the root user).
 - ansible5.hl.local server has a 1GB secondary /dev/sdb disk attached.
 - There are no regular users created on any of the servers.

 ### Tips and Suggestions

-I tried to cover as many exam objectives as possible, however, note that there will be no questions related to dynamic inventory.
+I tried to cover as many exam objectives as possible, however, note that there will be no questions related to dynamic inventory.\
 Some questions may depend on the outcome of others.
-Please read all questions before proceeding.
+Please read all questions before proceeding.\
 Note that the purpose of the sample exam is to test your skills.
-Please don’t post your playbooks in the comments section.
+Please don’t post your playbooks in the comments section.\
-Sample Exam Questions

-Note: you have root access to all five servers.
+Note: you have root access to all five servers.\

 ## Task 1: Ansible Installation and Configuration